tom2tomtomtom/bread/AUTHENTICATION_SYSTEM_COMPLETE.md

-# 🔐 BREAD Authentication System - Complete Implementation
+# 🔐 AIDEAS Authentication System - Complete Implementation

 ## 📋 Executive Summary

-Successfully completed a comprehensive authentication system overhaul for the BREAD platform, transforming it from **85% production-ready** to **100% enterprise-grade** with advanced security, monitoring, and user experience features.
+Successfully completed a comprehensive authentication system overhaul for the AIDEAS platform, transforming it from **85% production-ready** to **100% enterprise-grade** with advanced security, monitoring, and user experience features.

 ## ✅ Complete Implementation Overview